MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-sql-api-as-cosmos-db.md

 The Cosmos explorer is also available in the Azure portal, for your resource, as the **Data Explorer**.

-## Use the Azure SDK package to connect to your Cosmos DB SQL API database
+## Use @azure/cosmos SDK to connect to database

+Connect to your Azure Cosmos DB with SQL API using the following Azure SDK:

 * [@azure/cosmos](https://www.npmjs.com/package/@azure/cosmos)

-## Use @azure/cosmos SDK to connect to SQL API database on Azure

 To connect and use your SQL API on Azure Cosmos DB with JavaScript, use the following procedure.